History of Guinea-Bissau: 1998–1999 civil war

-In 1994, 20 years after independence, Guinea-Bissau's first multiparty legislative and presidential elections were held.
 An army uprising which triggered the Guinea-Bissau Civil War in 1998 displaced hundreds of thousands of people, and the president was ousted by a military junta on 7 May 1999.
 An interim government turned over power in February 2000, when opposition leader Kumba Ialá took office after two rounds of transparent presidential elections.
 Guinea-Bissau's return to democracy has been complicated by an economy devastated by civil war and military interference in government.

 Presidency of Kumba Ialá

 In January 2000, the second round of the 1999–2000 Guinea-Bissau general election took place.
 The presidential election resulted in victory for opposition leader Kumba Ialá of the Party for Social Renewal (PRS), who defeated Malam Bacai Sanhá of the ruling PAIGC.
 The PRS were also victorious in the National People's Assembly election, winning 38 of 102 seats.

 2003 coup

 In September 2003, a military coup led by Armed Forces Chief of Staff Verissimo Correia Seabra took place.
 Sitting president Kumba Ialá and Prime Minister Mário Pires were placed under house arrest.
 After several delays, a legislative election was held in March 2004.
 A mutiny of military factions in October of that year resulted in Seabra's death, causing widespread unrest.